 1960: Gordie Howe has two third-period assists for the Detroit Red Wings in a 3-2 home loss to the Bruins, moving him past the NHL record of 1,091 points (regular season and Stanley Cup Playoffs) set by recently retired Montreal Canadiens star Maurice Richard.

 Video: Gordie Howe, 'Mr. Hockey,' enjoyed five-decade career

-1988: Bernie Nicholls sets team records with six assists and eight points in the Los Angeles Kings' 9-3 victory against the Toronto Maple Leafs at the Forum in Inglewood, California.
+1988: Bernie Nicholls sets Los Angeles Kings records with six assists and eight points in a 9-3 victory against the Toronto Maple Leafs at the Forum in Inglewood, California.
 Nicholls' big night overshadows a five-assist performance by Wayne Gretzky and a hat trick by Dave Taylor

-1996: Gretzky becomes the first (and still only) player in NHL history to reach the 3,000-point plateau (including the Stanley Cup Playoffs) when he has a goal and an assist in the Rangers' 6-2 win against the Montreal Canadiens at Madison Square Garden.
+1996: Gretzky becomes the first (and still only) NHL player to reach the 3,000-point plateau (including the Stanley Cup Playoffs) when he has a goal and an assist in the New York Rangers' 6-2 win against the Montreal Canadiens at Madison Square Garden.
 Gretzky finishes his NHL career with 2,857 regular-season points and 382 in the playoffs.

 Video: Wayne Gretzky all-time leader in goals, points